Righteye Flounders: Family Pleuronectidae

 Identification: Diamond turbot are (surprise, surprise) diamond shaped and a right-eyed member of the flatfish family.
 They have a small mouth with the dorsal branch of the lateral line extending more than half the distance to the caudal fin.
 Their coloring is dark gray, brown or green with bright blue round spots on the pigmented side; there is a yellow rim near the mouth on the blind side.

 Size: To 18 inches; most caught off piers are under 12 inches.
+The IGFA World Record fish is listed at 1 Lb 8 oz and was taken in Newport Harbor in 2015.

 Piers: Most common at SoCal piers located in bays but occasionally reported from CenCal piers.
 Best bets: Bayside Park Pier, Ferry Landing Pier, Shelter Island Pier, Oceanside Small Craft Harbor Pier, Dana Point Harbor Pier, Seal Beach Pier, and the Morro Bay T-Piers.